Sit HappensSit HappensSit HappensSit Happens

 Vikki Bourgeois, CBCC-KA, CPDT-KA, CTDI, FFCP

-Ruby, the 3 month old Toy Poodle puppy, is current Ruby, the 3 month old Toy Poodle puppy, is currently enrolled in private training lessons with Vikki.
-She's in training to work on her potty training, recall, and socialization.
-She is building confidence with obedience training g and we enjoy working with her! #sithappens #lafayettedogtrainer #trainingwithresults #privatelessons #positivedogtraining #puppylove #puppytraining #obedience #socialization #pupplove ##toypoodle #poodlepuppy #pottytraining #lafayettela
+Lola, the Miniature Dachshund puppy, is currently Lola, the Miniature Dachshund puppy, is currently enrolled in private training lessons at our Training Center.
+She's working on all things puppy!
+She's tackling potty training, socialization, and learning her obedience cues.
+She is such a sweetheart and we love working with her! #sithappens #lafayettedogtrainer #trainingwithresults #privatelessons #positivedogtraining #puppylove #puppytraining #obedience #manners #socialization #pottytraining #puppygram #dachsundpuppy #dachsundsofinstagram♥️

 📲Enroll here: https://pocketsuite.io/.../sithappensdog.../item/adult-class